Tucupita Marcano Player Props: Pirates vs. Diamondbacks

-Tucupita Marcano -- with a slugging percentage of .320 in his past 10 games (including no home runs) -- will be in action for the Pittsburgh Pirates versus the Arizona Diamondbacks, with Zac Gallen on the mound, on July 7 at 9:40 PM ET.
+The Pittsburgh Pirates and Tucupita Marcano, who went 1-for-3 with an RBI last time out, battle Kyle Nelson and the Arizona Diamondbacks at Chase Field, Saturday at 4:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Dodgers.
+In his most recent game he had a one-hit performance (1-for-3) against the Diamondbacks.

 Tucupita Marcano Game Info & Props vs. the Diamondbacks